Russian bombardment of Ukrainian cities blunts hopes of swift breakthrough - KTVZ

 Just northeast of the city, Russian military positions can been seen, including vehicles parked directly next to homes.
 Towed artillery positions are seen just northeast of those vehicles.

-Mariupol’s mayor estimated that as many as 160,000 people remain in the city as of Monday.
+Mariupol’s mayor estimated that as many as 160,000 people remained in the city as of Monday.

 The-CNN-Wire